I’ve Just Found I Have the APOE4 Gene… What does this mean?

 When people discover APOE4, they often look for:

-• one supplement
+• the ‘best’ supplement

-• one diet
+• the ‘best’ diet

-• one “fix”
+• a quick “fix”

 Discovering your APOE status, especially before symptoms, can be one of the most valuable insights into your future health.
+Because prevention is where the greatest impact lies.

 You have time.